Bat (goddess)

 Bat is a cow goddess in Egyptian mythology who was depicted as a human face with cow ears and horns or as a woman.
 Evidence of the worship of Bat exists from the earliest records of the religious practices in ancient Egypt.
-By the time of the Middle Kingdom, after the unification of Lower Egypt and Upper Egypt, her identity and attributes were subsumed within that of the goddess Hathor, a similar goddess worshiped in another nome.
+By the time of the Middle Kingdom, after the unification of Lower Egypt and Upper Egypt, her identity and attributes were subsumed within that of the goddess Hathor, a similar goddess worshipped in another nome.
 The imagery of Bat persisted throughout the history of ancient Egypt on the sistrum, a sacred instrument that remained associated with religious practices.

 Worship

 The worship of Bat dates to earliest times in ancient Egypt and may have its origins in Late Paleolithic cattle herding cultures.
 Bat was the chief goddess of Seshesh, otherwise known as Hu or Diospolis Parva, the 7th nome of Upper Egypt.

 Name

 The epithet, Bat, may be linked to the word ba with the feminine suffix 't'.
 A person's ba roughly equates to one's personality or emanation and often is translated as 'soul'.